 Stones can also form in the ducts connected to the parotid glands, which are located on each side of your face in front of your ears.
 The stones in the submandibular glands are usually bigger than the ones that form in the parotid glands.

 You can have one or more stones in your duct.
 About 25 percent of people with this condition usually develop more than one stone.

 Your doctor or dentist will examine your head and neck to check for swollen salivary glands and salivary duct stones.

 If you can’t get the stone out at home, your doctor or dentist can try to push it out by pressing on both sides of the duct.
-Stones that are large or located deep within your duct might need to be surgically removed.
+Stones that are large or located deep within your duct may need to be surgically removed.